PHPWord

 Ans:

-natural soil nutrients
+Depletes natural soil nutrients.

-essential for soil health.
+Kills microorganisms essential for soil health.

-water pollution through runoff
+Leads to water pollution through runoff.

 How does sustainable development help the environment?